spiccolroaz/CCI_extractor/README.md

 - the lake/region of interest (lat/lon extent)
 - the variables of interest (see list below)

-The script is currently available in matlab and R.
-A Python version will be provided as well.
+The script is currently available in matlab, R and Python.
+The Python version is way more compact than the matlab and R versions.
+This may be due to the language but I do not exclude that the matlab and R versions can be further simplified.

+Future improvements:
+- choice of the variable of interest from a list
+- possibility to load a lake mask to define the extent of the region of interest and crop it according to the lake's shape

 General notes:
 - the use of quality flags and uncertainty estimates is always highly recommended
 - it may be useful to save daily nc files (as in the original repository) if the region of interest is wide